juju/docs/src/en/config-openstack.md

 # Configuring for OpenStack

+You can use a menu driven environment to configure OpenStack by executing

+    juju quickstart -i

+Then scrolling down to "Create a new OpenStack environment" and hitting enter, and then adding the credentials to your cloud in the appropriate fields.

-You should start by generating a generic configuration file for Juju, using the
+You can also manually generate a generic configuration file for Juju, using the
 command:

     juju generate-config